Abdulsametileri/go-binary-version-manager/README.md

 The projects I worked on used different versions of the `golangci-lint` and `mockery` libraries.
 When I use their commands, inconsistent, strange errors occur.
 I am aiming to solve this problem by writing a basic binary manager that uses symlink under the hood.
+You can use any libray you want.

 **Note**: Executable binaries must be within ($GOPATH/go/bin) before using gbvm.
 For example, if you installed golangci-lint via homebrew, you need to delete it first.